-As of April 18, 2014, the United States has a total population of 317.8 million, [1] making it the third-most populous country in the world.
-[2] It is very urbanized, with 82% residing in cities and suburbs as of 2011 (the worldwide urban rate is 52%).
-[3] California and Texas are the most populous states, [4] as the mean center of U.S. population has consistently shifted westward and southward.
-[5] New York City is the most populous city in the United States.
-[6]
+As of November 9, 2014, the United States has a total resident population of 319,055,000,^[1] making it the third-most populous country in the world.^[2] It is very urbanized, with 81% residing in cities and suburbs as of 2014 (the worldwide urban rate is 54%).^[3] California and Texas are the most populous states,^[4] as the mean center of U.S. population has consistently shifted westward and southward.^[5] New York City is the most populous city in the United States.^[6]

-The total fertility rate in the United States estimated for 2012 is 1.88 children per woman, [8] which is below the replacement fertility rate of approximately 2.1.
-Compared to other Western countries, in 2011, U.S. fertility rate was lower than that of France (2.02) and the United Kingdom (1.97).^[9] However, U.S. population growth is among the highest in industrialized countries, because the differences in fertility rates are less than the differences in immigration levels, which are higher in the U.S.^{[11][12]} The United States Census Bureau shows population increase of 0.75% for the twelve-month period ending in July 2012.
+The total fertility rate in the United States estimated for 2013 is 1.87 children per woman, [7] which is below the replacement fertility rate of approximately 2.1.
+Compared to other Western countries, in 2012, U.S. fertility rate was lower than that of France (2.01), [8] Australia (1.93) and the United Kingdom (1.92).
+[9] However, U.S. population growth is among the highest in industrialized countries, [10] because the differences in fertility rates are less than the differences in immigration levels, which are higher in the U.S. [11][12] The United States Census Bureau shows population increase of 0.75% for the twelve-month period ending in July 2012.
 Though high by industrialized country standards, this is below the world average annual rate of 1.1%.^[10]

 There were over 158.6 million females in the United States in 2009.
 The number of males was 151.4 million.
 At age 85 and older, there were more than twice as many women as men.
 People under 20 years of age made up over a quarter of the U.S. population (27.3%), and people age 65 and over made up one-eighth (12.8%) in 2009.
-The national median age was 36.8 years.
+[13] The national median age was 36.8 years.
 [13]

 The United States Census Bureau defines White people as those "having origins in any of the original peoples of Europe, the Middle East, or North Africa.
-It includes people who reported "White" or wrote in entries such as Irish, German, Italian, Lebanese, Near Easterner, Arab, or Polish."^[14] Whites constitute the majority of the U.S. population, with a total of 223,553,265^(This figure is unduly precise) or 72.4% of the population in the 2010 United States Census.
-There are 63.7% Whites when Hispanics who describe themselves as "white" are taken out of the calculation.
+It includes people who reported "White" or wrote in entries such as Irish, German, Italian, Lebanese, Near Easterner, Arab, or Polish."^[14] Whites constitute the majority of the U.S. population, with a total of about 245,532,000 or 77.7% of the population as of 2013.
+There are 62.6% Whites when Hispanics who describe themselves as "white" are taken out of the calculation.
 Despite major changes due to illegal and legal immigration since the 1960s and the higher birth-rates of nonwhites, the overall current majority of American citizens are still white, and English-speaking, though regional differences exist.